-The siblings are two of just five children in the United States who have Schimke immune-osseous dysplasia (SIOD), a multisystem disorder that is inherited in an autosomal recessive pattern.
+The siblings are two of just five children in the United States who have Schimke immuno-osseous dysplasia (SIOD), a multisystem disorder that is inherited in an autosomal recessive pattern.
 SIOD impacts the body in many ways, including kidney failure, a weak immune system, and hip dysplasia.

 “There was a 1 in 80 million chance both Kruz and Paizlee would have SIOD,” says their mother, Jessica.
 She and her husband, Kyle, have moved their family temporarily from Muscle Shoals to Palo Alto so their children have access to the best care and a chance for a brighter future.
 They have built close relationships with researchers at Packard Children’s and work tirelessly to raise funds for SIOD research.

 “We strive every day to not only give Kruz and Paizlee a promising life, but to give the other children all over the world a chance as well,” says Jessica.
 “Continued funding is paramount for such an extremely rare condition.
 Your support saves precious lives.”